Grants

 Each year in the early spring, the Waukesha Education Foundation solicits grant applications from teachers, administrators, and staff with proposals for programs for the following school year.

 We encourage all district faculty and staff to consider a proposal!
-Proposals are reviewed by a sub-committee of the Foundation Board, with input from the district to ensure proposed programs are consistent with District curricula and policies.
+Proposals are reviewed by a sub-committee of the Foundation Board.

 Successful proposals will meet the following criteria and objectives: